curityio/dotnet-openid-connect-webapp/README.md

 ## Run the Example App

-Ensure that the latest long term support version of [.NET](https://dotnet.microsoft.com/en-us/download) is installed, then run the example:
+Ensure that [.Net 7.0](https://dotnet.microsoft.com/en-us/download) is installed, then run the example:

 ```bash
 dotnet build